LALITHREDDYKASIREDDY/Meme-Generator/README.md

 # Meme-Generator
-created meme generator app using Reactjs
+created a meme generator app using Reactjs